 Dizziness is something that is fairly common and maybe not often serious.
-It’s important to know if it is diabetes that is causing the dizziness.
-But of course there are times when it might be very serious and the key is to knowing what is causing it and how to treat and prevent it.
+But can diabetes cause dizziness?
+It’s important to discover if indeed it’s the diabetes that is the cause.
+But of course there are times when it might be very serious and the key is to knowing how to treat and prevent it.
 Anything that is diabetes related is serious and that is something to address right away.

 Dizziness alone is frightening but not knowing what is causing it makes it even worse.
 Being dizzy is actually an episode of being unbalanced and an unsteadiness that affects your ears or brain.
 While it can be a variety of causes and I think it’s important to let you know what those causes are, the first and foremost are possible causes of dizziness coming from diabetes are my priority here.

-* Dehydration- Hyperglycemia which is high levels of blood sugar that can cause the passing of an abnormal amount of urine that is undiluted out of your body in an attempt to remove the excess glucose.
-Now if you have a low level of water in your body (dehydration) then your brain may have a difficult time in trying to function properly and this can cause dizziness or light headedness.
+Hyperglycemia which is high levels of blood sugar that can cause the passing of an abnormal amount of urine that is undiluted out of your body in an attempt to remove the excess glucose.
+Now if you have a low level of water in your body (dehydration) then your brain may have a difficult time in trying to function properly and this can cause dizziness or lightheadedness.

 I want to mention about hypoglycemia because it’s very important.
 The best thing that you can do is to check your blood sugars regularly.
 You want your blood sugars no lower than 70 mg/dL.
 Now while a high glucose reading is not good, a low reading can have very serious and life threatening effects.
 Dizziness can be one of the effects that may not be as serious but nonetheless, it’s still a concern.